Dry Eye Treatment

 When tear quality is poor, this is because the three components of tears, oil, water, and mucus are not working together properly and the front surface of the does not get the protection it needs.

 In either case, dry eye syndrome can eventually turn chronic,leading those who suffer from the condition to deal with symptoms such as itching, burning, a scratchy sensation on a frequent basis If the condition becomes advanced, it also has the ability to cause damage to the front of the eye and impede vision.
-At Reese Woods Eye Center, we have Ophthalmologists in Chico and Paradise CA ready to help take care of your eyes.
+At Reese Woods Eye Center, we have Ophthalmologists in Chico CA ready to help take care of your eyes.

-Dry Eye Treatments in Chico or Paradise, CA
+Dry Eye Treatments in Chico, CA

 Depending on the severity and cause of your dry eye syndrome,artificial tears may bring relief, especially if your symptoms are relatively mild and caused by slight overuse, such as excessive reading or computer use.